tsaopy/tsaopy.github.io/index.md

 }
 ```

-There will probably be an article or something of the sort in the near future.
+There will probably be an article or something of the sorts in the near future.